MTG/freesound/_docs/api/source/resources.rst

 ::

   {
-    "user": <uri of user who made the comment>, "username": <username of the user who made the comment>
+    "username": <username of the user who made the comment>
     "comment": <the comment itself>,
     "created": <the date when the comment was made, e.g. "2014-03-15T14:06:48.022">